 What if I give too much?

-It may be dangerous to give too much nifedipine because it may make your child’s blood pressure too low.
+It can be dangerous to give too much Nifedipine because it may make your child’s blood pressure fall.

-If your child is short of breath or is wheezing, or their face, lips or tongue start to swell, or they develop a rash, they may be allergic to nifedipine.
-Take your child to hospital or call an ambulance straight away.
+If your child is short of breath or is wheezing, or their face, lips or tongue start to swell, or they develop a rash, they may be allergic to Nifedipine.
+Take your child to hospital or phone for an ambulance straight away.

 Other side-effects you need to know about

-- Your child may have nose bleeds, or some swelling of their legs or joints, or may have muscle pain or pins and needles.
+Your child may get swelling in their legs or joints, or may have muscle pain or pins and needles.

-- Nifedipine should not be taken with some medicines that you get on prescription.
-Tell your doctor and pharmacist about any other medicines your child is taking before giving nifedipine.
+- Nifedipine should not be taken with some medicines.
+Tell your doctor or pharmacist about any other medicines your child is taking before giving Nifedipine.